Skip to content

 • memory/identity-full.md — who you are (rich detail)

-• memory/contacts.md — contacts with profiles
+• memory/contacts.md — contacts (basic info: names, phones, birthdays)

 • memory/workspace-guide.md — operating rules

-• memory/YYYY-MM-DD.md — daily notes (the primary memory layer)
+• memory/YYYY-MM-DD.md — daily notes (shared: work/technical only)

 • memory/tasks/today.md — current task state